bukvoj/julia_IEKFvsUKF_temporary/readme.md

 # IEKF vs UKF
 This is a temporary repo to compare IEKF and UKF.

-## TLDR
-When dynamics are linear, use IEKF.
-              When dynamics are nonlinear use UKF. \
-               UKF is more robust in prediction step, IEKF is more accurate in correction step of the filter. \
-              IEKF correction step is 2 times slower than UKF correction step.
-(It needs to be optimized.)

 ## Test models
 The filters will be tested on examples from article at: